 My meals are naked without herbs and spices.
 They accentuate the taste of meals and many support our digestive system, by assisting breakdown and absorption of foods.

 My favourites are:

 Cumin – supports digestion in the stomach and small intestine, reduces flatulence and helps reduce triglyceride levels.

 Turmeric – helps reduce inflammation and heal gut lining and is fantastic for inflammatory bowel conditions such as Crohn’s and ulcerative colitis.
 Turmeric helps reduce flatulence, abdominal pain, bloating, protects the liver and promotes bile production.
-It also lowers blood sugar and helps reverse insulin resistance.
+It also lowers blood sugar.

 Cayenne – helps produce saliva, digestive enzymes and gastric juices that break down food and toxins.

 Coriander – is fantastic for reducing stomach cramps, pain and infection from pathogens found in food such as salmonella.

 Cardamom – supports overall digestion of foods.
 Helps protect the gastrointestinal system and decreases stomach cramps and flatulence.

 Others that I love which support digestion are ginger, garlic, rosemary and black pepper.